teamshine05/graindisplay/readme.md

 easy on your eyes, especially at night.
 Your display emits blue light, which can interfere with your body's natural sleep cycle.
-By making the display warmer (more orange/red, less blue), we reduce eye strain and help you wind down naturally.
+By making the display warmer (more orange/red, less blue), we reduce eye strain and help you wind down naturally. you can also scale up GNOME's system text (Wayland) to 1.75x for easier reading.

 This library works with GNOME's Night Light feature on Ubuntu 24.04 LTS Wayland.
 It gives you both interactive and non-interactive